Parenting often feels like, “wake, eat, sleep, repeat”, so memories and traditions feel like gold dust.

 Adaptable resources to celebrate Christmas

 In this seasonal series you will find a Christmas buffet of resource treats.
 The four flexible sessions have been written so that you can fill your plate with what you and your church family need this Christmas.
-After three months of work we’re really excited to have lesson one for you to download as a taster.
-The full series will be available from the 4th November.

 Use the lesson plans as a Sunday School series, with optional scripts to help you tell the Bible story as a kids slot first.